-In 1972, she was acquired by G.W.
-Whiteman, Incorporated of Gretna, Louisiana.
-Where she was renamed A.W.
+In 1972, she was acquired by the G.W.
+Whiteman Company Incorporated of Gretna, Louisiana.
+Where the tug was renamed A.W.
 Whiteman.

 In 1980, she was acquired by the River Parishes Company Incorporated of New Orleans, Louisiana.
 Where she was renamed as the Ascension.

 In 2007, the River Parishes Company was acquired by the Moran Towing Corporation of New Canaan, Connecticut.
 Where the tug retained her name.